Installing Steam Workshop Mods and Maps to your Unturned ServerLast updated: 01/27/21

-Subscribe to Mods and Maps on Steam Workshop:
+Subscribe to Mods or Maps on Steam Workshop

-You can also pull up a list of all the mods you've subscribed to, if you enter the Steam Workshop, and click "Browse", then "Subscribed Items", as shown below.
-This list won't show the Steam Workshop ID number though; you will need to click on each one and wait for the workshop page to load in order to see the Steam Workshop ID number for each mod as shown in the picture above.
+You can also pull up a list of all the mods you've subscribed to if you enter the Steam Workshop, and click "Browse", then "Subscribed Items".
+This list won't show the Steam Workshop ID number however, you will need to click on each one to bring you to their pages to find their ID numbers like in the example above.

 In order to use the automatic workshop ID download method, you must navigate to the

 server folder in the main directory of the File Manager on the left hand side of your NodePanel.
 If you don't see an

 unturned folder there, it means you have not started the server as least once yet.
 The game will create a series of folders and files when it starts up.
 Once the server has started up, stop it, and when you look in the